WTMC - Netherlands Graduate Research School of Science, Technology and Modern Culture

 Organisation

-At present, the scientific director of the school is Prof. Dr. Esther Turnhout from University of Twente.
+At present, the scientific director of the school is Prof. dr. Teun Zuiderent-Jerak from Vrije Universiteit Amsterdam.
 Prof. Dr. Ir.
 Harro van Lente, from Maastricht University, chairs the board, consisting of members mostly drawn from participating academic groups.

-The coordination of the training programme is in the hands of Dr. Andreas Weber, University of Twente and Dr. Alexandra Supper Maastricht University.
+The coordination of the training programme is in the hands of Dr. Evelien de Hoop, Vrije Universiteit Amsterdam and Dr. Alexandra Supper, Maastricht University.

 Participating Institutions

-University of Amsterdam, Maastricht University, University of Groningen, University of Twente, Vrije Universiteit Amsterdam, University of Leiden, Utrecht University, Virtual Knowledge Studio / e-Humanities Group (KNAW), Technical University Eindhoven, Radboud University Nijmegen, Erasmus University Rotterdam and Rathenau Institute.
+Maastricht University, University of Groningen, University of Twente, Vrije Universiteit Amsterdam, University of Leiden, Utrecht University, Radboud University Nijmegen, Erasmus University Rotterdam and Rathenau Institute.

 Research clusters